Diving in the Banda Islands

 Gunung Api - Gunung Api is a small volcano island lying just across a small strait, to the west of Banda Neira.
 Its last volcanic eruption took place in 1988, and hot molten lava streams flowed down its north-eastern and northern slopes into the Banda Sea, destroying the existing reef system.
 The local village was permanently evacuated.

 After a time the lava cooled and set like a 200 metre wide concrete path on the reef substrate.
-The solid platform provided by the cold lava, the attendant ionisation process and the earthen minerals with the lava, have combined to form ideal conditions for the regeneration of the coral reef at Gunung Api.
+The solid platform provided by the cold lava, the attendant ionisation process and the earthen minerals within the lava, have combined to form ideal conditions for the regeneration of the coral reef at Gunung Api.

-Slender fusiliers, greensnout parrotfish and cuttlefish are commonly seen here, as are triggerfish.
+Slender fusiliers, greensnout parrotfish, slingjaw wrasse and cuttlefish are commonly seen here, as are triggerfish.
 The shy clown triggerfish could lay claim to being the prettiest of all fishes, with its black, yellow, gold and white contrasting markings.
 Black triggerfish are far more abundant at Gunung Api, and can be easily identified by their black body with a white band at the base of their dorsal and anal fins.

 Swimming along at depth, there's a good chance that you'll see large Napoleon wrasse, schools of round batfish and pinnate batfish.
 If upwelling conditions bring in murky planktonic water, then you're in luck.
-Some of the Banda Islands more numerous pelagics are likely to visit.
+Some of the islands' more numerous pelagics are likely to visit.
 Mobula rays fed on the rich plankton, dogtooth tuna and blue trevally will hunt at the extreme of your vision, searching for stray fishes as easy prey.

-The southeast corner of the atoll is a good place to begin your dive as it generally has a southerly current, which attracts fish in their thousands.
+The southeast corner of the reef is a good place to begin your dive as it generally has a southerly current, which attracts fish in their thousands.
 The sloping reef here allows you to dive at pretty much any depth, but 25 metres is where most of the action seems to take place; and what action it can be.

 Endless cascades of neon fusiliers interspersed with blue and yellow fusiliers seem to roll down the reef slope like mercury, so thick in places that it is impossible to see beyond them.
 This is a great shame because if you do manage to get a clear sight of the blue the there's a great chance you'll see some of the large pelagic fish like dogtooth tuna, eagle rays, great barracudas and even great and scalloped hammerhead sharks, coming in to play their part in this oceanic feeding festival.